-Total domestic fuels consumption in the first three months of 2019 increased by 4,5% compared to the previous year, mainly supported by significantly higher demand for heating gasoil, which is attributed to lower temperatures.
-Net demand for Motor fuels decreased by 2,2%, driven by lower gasoline demand, which was partly offset by slightly higher auto diesel consumption.
+Total domestic fuels consumption in the first six months of 2019 increased by 4,5% compared to the previous year, mainly supported by significantly higher demand for heating gasoil, which is attributed to lower temperatures during the first quarter of the year.
+Net demand for Motor fuels decreased by 1%, driven by lower gasoline demand (-1,9%) and marginally lower auto diesel consumption (-0,3%).